JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 title: "Which DB is for me?"
 date: 2025-08-11
 draft: false
-tags: ["DataBases","D&A","DBCode","SelfHosting/HomeLab","DBeaver"]
+tags: ["DataBases","D&A","DBCode and SQLTools","SelfHosting/HomeLab","DBeaver"]
-description: 'Pros and Cons of popular DBs: SQlite, PostgreSQL, MariaDB and their containers'
+description: 'Pros & Cons of popular DBs: SQlite, PostgreSQL, MariaDB and their containers'
 url: 'databases-101'
 ---